Thursday, November 24, 2011

 The cover for the new book on pharmaceutical innovation is completed.

-The book is entitled "Patently Innovative: How Pharmaceutical Firms Use Emerging Patent Law to Extend Monopolies on Blockbuster Drugs," and is set to come out towards the end of the year.
+The book is entitled "Patently Innovative: How Pharmaceutical Firms Use Emerging Patent Law to Extend Monopolies on Blockbuster Drugs," and is set to come out at the end of 2012 or early 2013.

-The publisher is: BioHealthcare Publishing Limited (Oxford UK).
+The original publisher was BioHealthcare Publishing Limited (Oxford UK).

 Tuesday, June 7, 2011